Danielos12/Attendance-list-v1.0/README.md

 }
 ```

-In this module, we export, previously mentioned function `startTime()`.
-Using `Date()` object we can concatenate variables by Template String (ES6) and place this one in our HTML document by `innerHTML` method.
+In this module, we export previously mentioned function `startTime()`.
+Using `Date()` object we can concatenate variables by **Template String** (ES6) and place this one in our HTML document by `innerHTML` method.
 Thanks to `setTimeout()` function, `startTime()` can be recall by 0,5 second delay.
-That gives us quite nice a real-time simulation.
+That gives us a quite nice real-time simulation.
 By `checkTime()` function we can put a zero in front of numbers less than 10.

 <a name="topic_9"></a>
 ## How is the list created?
 In the first step, we have to look into `init.js`.
 Then we will see handlers associated with our list interface.
-The handler that interested us is `formContainer`.
+The handler that interests us is `formContainer`.
 Thanks to this one we can submit our form from the inputs.

 ```javascript
 //createList.js